uksrc-developers/.github/README.md

 We forgo uploading in and output data to have a lower storage requirement of repositories.

----
 ## Workflows

-___
-For workflow repositories, UKSRC requirements are intentionally being aligned with the [SRC_Net Scientific Workload Gitlab](https://gitlab.com/ska-telescope/src/src-workloads) requirements, so that any workflow repository that initially lives in the UKSRC developers organisation, can easily migrate to the SRC_Net repository when it is ready to do so.
-There is only one difference, we require that the definition files of containers be uploaded, whereas the SRC_Net repository lists this as optional data.
+For workflow repositories, UKSRC requirements are intentionally being aligned with the [SRC_Net Scientific Workload Gitlab](https://gitlab.com/ska-telescope/src/src-workloads) requirements, so that any workflow repository that initially lives in the UKSRC developers organisation can easily migrate to the SRCNet repository when it is ready to do so.
+There is only one difference: we require that the definition files of containers be uploaded, whereas the SRCNet repository lists this as optional data.
----

 ## Initial Repositories

-___
 When initiating a new repository, a Readme.md file should be created.
 This should contain:
 - The purpose of the code in the repository
 - Description of the repository and the code in it